Home | Browse Topics | Family law | Relationships and break-ups | Rules for dividing relationship property

 Property (Relationships) Act 1976, s 2F

-If the relationship has ended, the shares of each spouse or partner in the relationship property are determined as at the date the relationship ended.
-If the couple are still living together, their shares in the relationship property are determined at the date an application for property division is made to the court.
+If the relationship has ended, the shares of each partner in the relationship property are determined at the date the relationship ended.
+If you are still living together, your shares in the relationship property are determined at the date an application for property division is made to the court.

 How can children be provided for?